Zodiac

 When a significant

-amount of Garmin avionics is installed, the Approach Pro-G system is used in
+amount of Garmin and other avionics are installed, the Approach Pro-G system is used. |

 |